 BEST FOR: Extended trips • lots of portages and/or long portages • solo or small groups

-Your easiest option for both packing and preparing is to buy pre-packaged dehydrated meals.
+Your easiest meal planning option for both packing and preparing is to buy pre-packaged dehydrated meals.
 There are many brands out there that make and sell these, including small family businesses.
-Some carry gluten-free and vegan options.
+Many carry gluten-free and vegan options.

 If you’re short on prep time and have the budget to spend more on each meal, this is your best option.
 It’s very lightweight, it’s easy to plan, and easy to prepare on the trail.